 The sampling for the small, medium, and large strata is performed by Statistics Canada's Generalized Sampling System (G-SAM) and uses Bernoulli sampling.
 All sampled units are assigned a sampling weight.
 The sampling weight is a factor that indicates how many similar units the sampled unit represents in the population.
 This weight allows estimates for the population to be produced.
-The target sample size for 2014 is 4800 establishments which corresponds to roughly 2430 enterprises.
+The target sample size is 4800 establishments which corresponds to roughly 2430 enterprises.

 Data collection for this reference period: 2015-02-04 to 2015-04-10

 Responding to this survey is mandatory.